tanitall/beta/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://github.com/MorpheusWallet/Morpheus/blob/master/LICENSE.md) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it under the terms of the [GNU Affero General Public License](https://github.com/MorpheusWallet/beta/blob/master/License.md) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.